-Registration of the equity pledge relating to Xindian Information and Beijing CHJ with the competent office of the State Administration for Market Regulation in accordance with the PRC Property Law has been completed.
+Registration of the equity pledge relating to Beijing CHJ and Xindian Information with the local branch of the SAMR in accordance with the PRC Property Law has been completed.

 (d) Risks in relations to the VIE structure

 According to the Guidance Catalogue of Industries for Foreign Investment promulgated in 2017, or the Catalogue, foreign ownership of certain areas of businesses are subject to restrictions under current PRC laws and regulations.
 For example, foreign investors are not allowed to own more than 50% of the equity interests in a value-added telecommunication service provider (except for e-commerce) or in an automaker that manufactures whole vehicles.
 The Catalogue was amended in 2018 to lift restrictions on foreign investment in new energy vehicle manufacturers.